khushi-411/khushi-411.github.io/_posts/2024-06-09-parallel_histogram.md

 ```

 ### **Aggregation**
 Datasets have many identical data values in some areas.
 Such datasets use each thread to aggregate consecutive updates into a single update if they update the same element of the histogram.
-These updates reduce the number of atomic operations.
+These updates reduces the number of atomic operations thus improving the throughput of the computation.
 An aggregated kernel requires more statements and variables.
+Thus if the data distribution has many atomic operation execution, this aggregation leads to higher speed.
 ```cuda
 __global__ void histo_private_kernel(char* data, unsigned int length, unsigned int* histo) {
     // initialize privatized bins